There are three main ways to anchor pontoons:

 Anchors are designed as self-anchoring, and their mounting loops and reinforced concrete are resistant to seawater and to the strong hits from rocks and ice.

 The size and quantity of anchors is selected based on the type of substrate and the size of the pontoon.
 You can increase the anchor’s force by adding extra weights that are attached to the middle of the chain.

 |Extra weight||Width x length x height (mm)||Mounting loops / mooring chain (mm)||Using locations|

 |50 kg extra weight||400 x 400 x 175||13||As extra weight on a boat pontoon|

 |200 kg extra weight||600 x 600 x 310||13||As extra weight on timber pontoons with concrete floats|

 |500 kg anchor||900 x 900 x 270||16 / 13–16||Anchor for a swimming pontoon, boat pontoon and 40 l and 60 l mooring buoy|

-- Also read the post: “Swimming pontoon – do you build it yourself or buy a ready-made solution?”
+- Also read the post: “Floating Pontoon – DIY or Buy a Ready-Made Solution”